 Bring a Book

-Finally, have something to do while you wait to be served.
+Finally, if you are still uncomfortable, have something to do while you wait to be served.
 Some easy ways to eliminate the awkwardness of wait time when you have no one to talk to is to have a book to read, or a small notebook for writing.
 You can even use your smartphone to occupy the time, just avoid having a long conversation on the phone as this can have the opposite effect of drawing unwanted attention to yourself.